fuziki/mcDesktopCapture/README.md

 * Support macOS 12.3+
 * Based on [ScreenCaptureKit](https://developer.apple.com/documentation/screencapturekit)
-* This function is able to capture each window.
+* This feature is able to capture each window.

 ### Start capture